brainconnectome/FTO/Home.md

 2. subjects with irregular # of slices subject 10750 (slice #53) and 133997 (slice #58) have irregular slice numbers.
-This must be corrected for dwipreprocess, particularly with eddy_cuda with s2v correction option where you need to provide slice order information as a text file (slspec.txt)
+This must be corrected for dwipreprocess, particularly with eddy_cuda with s2v correction option where you need to provide slice order information as a text file (slspec.txt).

+*These two subjects were cropped to have 52 (even number) slices.